mfakhrusy/mfakhrusy-blog/content/posts/2020-07-16-to-do-list/index.md

 ## Disclaimer

-This post will not contain any knowledge, or any useful thing, really, but since you read this, you either:
+This post will not contain any knowledge, or "insight", or even a proper to-do list that maaybe you expected, but since you read this exact sentence, you either:

-1. just skim the heading and skip the first section of the post,
+1. just skim through the headings and skip the first section,
 2. read all the things

 and for either one, I just hope that this post is a great summary (or introduction) of what's to come.